Diary Queen

-"Diary Queen" is the 12th episode of the thirty-second season of the American animated television series The Simpsons, and the 696th episode overall.
-The episode was directed by Matthew Nastuk, and written by Jeff Westbrook.
-The episode follows Bart’s discovery of his former teacher's diary.
+"Diary Queen" is the twelfth episode of the thirty-second season of the American animated television series The Simpsons and the 696th episode overall.
+It aired in the United States on Fox on February 21, 2021.
+The episode was directed by Matthew Nastuk and written by Jeff Westbrook.

+In this episode, Bart finds his former teacher's diary and believes that she thought he was her most improved student.
+The episode received positive reviews.

 Plot

-At his yard sale, Ned Flanders becomes angry when people who buy his things are not respectful of them.
-Bart and Milhouse buy several books as part of a scheme to record a stunt.
-When that backfires, the boys discover Edna Krabappel's old diary among the books.
+When Ned Flanders holds a yard sale, Bart and Milhouse buy several books as part of a scheme to record a stunt.
+When that backfires, the boys discover their late teacher Edna Krabappel's old diary among the books.
 They then escape Fat Tony and his mob and prank the school staff.

 Despite Milhouse repeatedly urging him not to invade Edna's privacy, Bart heads to his treehouse and starts reading the diary, discovering a page where Edna had written that she thought Bart had potential in succeeding in school.
-Convinced that he is the most improved student, Bart helps around in school and gets an "A" on his test.
-At dinner, the family celebrate with a cake, but Marge and Lisa look around his room, suspecting him of cheating.
+Convinced that he is the most improved student, Bart starts doing well in school.
+After Bart passes a test, the family celebrates with a cake, but Marge and Lisa look around his room, suspecting him of cheating.
 With the help of Maggie, Lisa finds the diary at the treehouse and discovers that Edna was actually referring to her pet cat.
 Lisa hides this from Bart, which soon stresses her out.
-When Bart decides to enter the school spelling bee, Lisa reveals the truth, causing a depressed Bart to hide in the treehouse alone.
+When Bart decides to enter the school spelling bee, Lisa reveals the truth, causing a depressed Bart to hide in his treehouse alone.

 Later in the treehouse, Ned reveals to Bart that his family had considered leaving Springfield, but were stopped by Edna, who believed she needed to stay, as children like Bart needed her.
 Realizing that Edna truly did care for him, Bart returns the diary to Ned.
 At home, Ned reads the diary and is brought to tears over an entry where Edna says that being married to him made her dreams come true.

 The episode ends with a montage of Edna's moments throughout the series.

 Production

 Casting

-The late Marcia Wallace guest-stars as Edna Krabappel through archive recordings (specifically, from the episodes "Bart Gets a 'Z'" and "The Seemingly Never-Ending Story") in the episode and Joe Mantegna appears as Fat Tony.
+The late Marcia Wallace guest-stars as Edna Krabappel through archive recordings.
+Her estate cleared her appearance and was compensated for it.
+The show did not give a farewell to Wallace's character at the time of her passing because producers were not aware she was ill, so this episode was an attempt to memorialize her.
+The producers also decided not to reveal how Edna died.

 This is the final episode in which actor Harry Shearer voices the black character of Dr. Hibbert.
-Beginning with the following episode "Wad Goals", he is voiced by Kevin Michael Richardson who is African-American.
+Beginning with the following episode "Wad Goals", he is voiced by Kevin Michael Richardson, who is African-American.
 In addition, Julio had his voice provided by Mario Jose in this episode.

+Joe Mantegna appears as Fat Tony.